kaiajogiste/searcher/README.md

 trying to search more than one word at a time will not bring any results.

 # Setting Searcher up
+Working Docker is needed for running this app, Desktop Docker works well

 Open terminal and clone git repo to your computer with command
 ```
 git clone https://github.com/kaiajogiste/searcher